 We've created a number of ways for you to pay your rent.
-Just choose which method suits you best from the list below.
+Just choose the method that suits you best.

 You can pay your rent easily online using our secure AllPay website.
 You'll need to register online before making your first payment.